 - application of sophisticated life support mechanic ventilation to premature infants with under developed lungs

 - giving oxygen and drugs to children with asthma

 - measuring lung capacity for individuals with emphysema

-- The level of illness and setting of patients can vary widely from the emergency room to the patients home environment.
+- Handling a variance in level of illness and setting of patients, from the emergeny room to the patient's home

-- The work in science and technology are well balanced with interpersonal skills.
+- Balancing interpersonal skills with work in science and technology

 Respiratory care practitioners are a vital part of the health care team and work in a variety of clinical settings including: